Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 In the same adjective, the lexical meanings of full and short forms are differentiated.

 The grammatical and lexical difference is deepened by stylistic differences in forms.
-R. Koshutich drew attention to the fact that in Russian early XIX the use of short forms of adjectives is characteristic mainly of the bookish language, and in colloquial speech intelligentsia, they are usually replaced by complete ones even in the function of a predicate.
-These thoughts were then developed and deepened by A. M. Peshkovsky: "The short form in its exclusively predicative meaning is a purely literary phenomenon.
-This gives the short form a shade of more bookishness, abstraction, dryness, sometimes categorical than is characteristic of the full form."
-A. M. Peshkovsky illustrated this great bookishness of the short form very a prime example: "In Chekhov's "Three Sisters" there are three homogeneous remarks: Irina says to Masha (in the 2nd act):" You, Masha, are evil.
-"Olga says to her (in the 3rd act):" You, Masha, are stupid .
-The dumbest in our family.
-Excuse me, please."
-Finally, Masha says a little later (not in connection with the previous one) to Olga: "Eh, you are stupid, Olya."
+R. Kosutic drew attention to the fact that in Russian early XIX the use of short forms of adjectives is characteristic mainly of book language, and in colloquial speech among the intelligentsia they are usually replaced by complete ones even in the function of a predicate.
+These thoughts were then developed and deepened by A. M. Peshkovsky: “The short form in its exclusively predicative meaning is a purely literary phenomenon.
+This gives the short form a shade of greater bookishness, abstraction, dryness, and sometimes categoricalness than is characteristic of the full form.”
+This great bookishness of the short form was illustrated by A. M. Peshkovsky very a shining example: “In Chekhov’s “Three Sisters” there are three similar lines: Irina says to Masha (in the 2nd act): “You, Masha, are evil.”
+Olga says to her (in the 3rd act): “You, Masha, are stupid .
+The stupidest one in our family.
+I'm sorry, please."
+Finally, Masha says a little later (not in connection with the previous one) to Olga: "Eh, you're stupid, Olya."
 All three remarks are by no means hostile.
-This is related, friendly.
-But to say you are evil "You're stupid is already an insult.
-You're evil - this is a naked statement of fact, to which a friendly tone and casually colloquial style do not go.
-And all this is connected with the exceptional bookishness of this form.
-"6
+It's in a kindred, friendly way.
+But you're angry to say ", you're stupid is already an insult.
+You're evil - this is a bare statement of fact, which is not accompanied by a friendly tone and a casually conversational style.
+And all this is connected with the exceptional bookishness of this form."6

-In the Old Russian language, only short adjectives acted as a predicate, that is, inside the names of adjectives, full and short ones were opposed to each other not only as definite and indefinite, but also as attributive and predicative, in other words, there were relations red - uncertainty and red - certainty, on the one hand, and red - a predicate and an attribute, and red - only an attribute on the other.
-The second relation gradually outweighed due to the strength of the category of predicativity itself, and short adjectives lost the function of definition, which began to be assigned to full forms.
-But the loss of the function of definition also meant the loss of the declension by short adjectives, since in the function of the predicate they acted only in the form of the nominative case.
-Acting only as a predicate, short adjectives began to be verbalized - to move away from the name of the adjective, the main function of which is the function of definition.7
+In the Old Russian language, only short adjectives acted as predicates, that is, within the names of adjectives, full and short were opposed to each other not only as definite and indefinite, but also as attributive and predicative, in other words, there were relations krasn - uncertainty and krasny - definiteness, on the one hand, red is a predicate and an attribute, and red is only an attribute on the other.
+The second relation gradually prevailed due to the strength of the category of predicativity itself, and short adjectives lost their defining function, which began to be assigned to full forms.
+But the loss of the defining function also meant the loss of declension by short adjectives, since they acted as a predicate only in the form of the nominative case.
+Acting only as a predicate, short adjectives began to be verbalized - moving away from the name of the adjective, the main function of which is that of definition.7

-The semantic and stylistic separation of short forms from full ones, the tendency of short forms to close into a special category are due to the originality of their grammatical nature.
-First of all, they are indestructible.
-Their four forms are three generic for the singular with endings: zero, -a, -o (-e) and one for the plural: -s, -i (good, -a, good, kind; melodious, -a, - e, -i) - can be called nominatives only in the conditional sense in which this term, for example, is applied to the past tense forms of the verb (I walked, you walked, it walked, they walked).
-The similarity of short adjectives in this respect to the forms of the past tense in -l is not accidental.
+The semantic and stylistic separation of short forms from full ones, the tendency of short forms to be locked into a special category are due to the uniqueness of their grammatical nature.
+First of all, they are inflexible.
+Their four forms are three generic for the singular with endings: zero, -a, -o (-e) and one for the plural: -ы, -и (dobr, -a, dobro, dobry; melodious, -a, - e, -i) - can be called nominatives only in the conditional sense in which this term, for example, is applied to the past tense forms of the verb (I walked, you walked, it walked, they walked).
+The closeness of short adjectives in this regard to past tense forms in -l is not accidental.
 After all, they also have forms of gender, number and lexical meaning time.
-The similarity of short adjectives with words with forms of time is their distinctive grammatical feature.
-Short adjectives are most different from full adjectives in the form of time.
-With this difference in short adjectives, the absence of declension is associated.
-Thus, the morphological and syntactic features of the adjectival category in short forms are in a dilapidated state.
-Without changing by case, short adjectives cannot determine other forms of nouns, except for the form of the nominative case.
+The similarity of short adjectives to words with tense forms is their distinctive grammatical feature.
+Short adjectives differ most from full adjectives in tense forms.
+This difference is associated with the absence of declension in short adjectives.
+Thus, the morphological and syntactic features of the adjective category in short forms are in a dilapidated state.
+Without changing by case, short adjectives cannot determine forms of nouns other than the nominative case.

-Acad.
-A. A. Shakhmatov in his "Essay on the Modern Russian Literary Language" follows in the footsteps of Vostokov.
-It incorporates short "conjugated" adjectives and participles into the verb system.
-Shakhmatov compares predicative-nominal forms in -o (it's fun here, I feel sick, it hurts him) with impersonal verbs.
+Academician A. A. Shakhmatov in his “Essay on the Modern Russian Literary Language” follows in the footsteps of Vostokov.
+It includes short "conjugated" adjectives and participles in the verb system.
+Shakhmatov compares predicative nominal forms in -o (it’s fun here, I’m sick, he’s in pain) with impersonal verbs.
 A. A. Shakhmatov finds in these categories of words the categories of person and time.
-The present tense of nominal conjugated words is determined by the absence of the form of the auxiliary verb: they are cheerful, he is touched, she is wounded.
-Their past and future tense "is determined by the presence of the conjugated word of auxiliary verbs in the forms of the corresponding tense" (he was touched, he will be touched, we were glad of this event).
-Thus, A. A. Shakhmatov recognized the forms of time and the syntactic function of predicate associated with them as a grammatical feature of this category of words.
-A. A. Shakhmatov applies the term "adjectives - predicates" to short forms of adjectives.
-These adjective-predicates are characterized by face shapes.
+The present tense of nominal conjugated words is determined by the absence of an auxiliary verb form: they are cheerful, he is touched, she is wounded.
+Their past and future tenses “are determined by the presence of auxiliary verbs in the forms of the corresponding tense at the conjugated word” (he was touched, he will be touched, we were happy about this event).
+Thus, A. A. Shakhmatov recognized tense forms and the syntactic function of predication in connection with them as a grammatical feature of this category of words.
+A. A. Shakhmatov applies the term “adjectives - predicates” to short forms of adjectives.
+These predicate adjectives are characterized by facial shapes.
 A. A. Shakhmatov, following A. Kh.
-Vostokov, wrote about this as follows: “In the conjugation of adjectives and participles, ten persons are distinguished, seven for the singular and three for the plural, and in the singular there are three masculine persons, three persons feminine and one (third) neuter person.The differences between these forms are formed by adding eight pronominal forms to adjectives and participial forms (I - for masculine and feminine, you - for masculine and feminine, he, she, it, we, you , they)".10
+Vostokov, wrote about this: “In the conjugation of adjectives and participles, ten persons are distinguished, seven for the singular and three for the plural, and in the singular there are three masculine persons, three persons feminine and one (third) person neuter.
+The differences between these forms are formed by adding eight pronominal forms to the adjectives and participle forms (I - for masculine and feminine, you - for masculine and feminine, he, she, it, we, you , they)".10

 Thus, A. A. Shakhmatov was inclined to see a special grammatical category in the short forms of the adjective.
 But the influence of A. A. Potebnya and F. F. Fortunatov directed subsequent grammarians along a more traditional path.

-) combination with "circumstance" (he was so kind, but he was so kind; cf .: how kind he was, but how kind he was);
+) combination with “circumstance” (he was so kind, but he was so kind; cf.: how kind he was, but how kind he was);

-) the development of prepositional methods of control: he was ready for anything; he was capable of deception, etc.;
+) development of prepositional methods of control: he was ready for anything; he was capable of deception, etc.;

-An analysis of the syntactic functions of short forms leads Peshkovsky to the conclusion that a short adjective was "imagined", but not "voiced".
-“In combination, the adjective of the word lazy powerfully makes itself felt ...
-Just as a person flying in an airplane with the help of an extraneous force invested in his car does not turn into a bird, but remains the same heavy person incapable of flying, so and the adjective, reinforced by the verbal power of the word was, remains the same adjective, with the same meaning of constancy and immobility.
-13 But, on the other hand, in the same forms, A.M. beyond the limits of verbality and begins to express in his thought the relationship of coexistence, usually discovered only by supralinguistic thinking.
+An analysis of the syntactic functions of short forms leads Peshkovsky to the conclusion that a short adjective is “articulated”, but not “verbalized”.
+“In combination was lazy, the adjective of the word lazy makes itself felt powerfully...
+Just as a man flying on an airplane with the help of an extraneous force invested in his machine does not turn into a bird, but remains the same heavy person, incapable of flight, so and the adjective, supported by the verbal force of the word was, remains the same adjective, with the same meaning of constancy and immobility."13 But, on the other hand, in the same forms A. M. Peshkovsky saw other grammatical horizons: "Here the language begins to emerge beyond the limits of verbality and begins to express in his thoughts the relation of coexistence, usually discovered only by supra-linguistic thinking."
 So A. M. Peshkovsky finds a new grammatical category in the short forms of the adjective.
-Prof. L. V. Shcherba called the category to which the short forms of adjectives incline, the category of state.
-Thus, the majority of scientists noted in short, or non-membered, forms of adjectives, the duality of grammatical features.
-Some of these features (devices of word formation and forms of agreement) are common to short and long forms and are inextricably linked with the category of the adjective.
-Other grammatical features (inflexibility, proximity to the verb in the methods of syntactic use) sharply distinguish and distance non-membered, short forms from the category of the adjective.
-It is clear that those short forms in which these differentiating features prevail fall away from the category of the adjective and form an independent grammatical class.
-Such, for example, are the words much, glad (cf. the absence of member forms such as much, glad) and others like them.
+Prof. L.V.
+Shcherba called the category to which short forms of adjectives tend to be the category of state.
+Thus, most scientists noted the duality of grammatical features in short, or non-member forms of adjectives.
+Some of these features (word formation techniques and forms of agreement) are common to short and long forms and are inextricably linked with the category of the adjective.
+Other grammatical features (indeclinability, proximity to the verb in methods of syntactic use) sharply distinguish and distance non-articulate, short forms from the category of adjective.
+It is clear that those short forms in which these differentiating features are predominant fall away from the category of the adjective and form an independent grammatical class.
+Such are, for example, the words much, glad (cf. the absence of articulated forms like much, glad) and others like that.
 Other short forms, which retain their connection and correlation with members, do not fall out of the category of adjectives, although they are located on its periphery, far from the center.
 They are a grammatically hybrid category of forms in which the syntactic properties of the adjective are not only limited, but also complicated by the growth of new functions.
-Most of short adjectives does not cease to be forms of one word with full adjectives.
-In addition to correlation in the bases, in the forms of gender and number, they are kept within the category of adjectives by the ability to be a "separate" definition to a noun.
-In this function, short forms are closely related to the corresponding long ones.
-Moreover, the full, membered forms themselves, acting as semi-predicative, isolated words, seem to approach short forms.
-The following parallels in the use of full and short forms serve as an illustration:
+Most of short adjectives do not cease to be forms of the same word with full adjectives.
+In addition to the correlation in the stems, in the forms of gender and number, they are kept within the category of adjectives by the ability to be “isolated” by a definition to a noun.
+In this function, short forms are closely associated with the corresponding full ones.
+Moreover: the full, articulated forms themselves, acting as semi-predicative, isolated words, seem to approach short forms.
+The following parallels in the use of long and short forms serve as an illustration:

 And the sun, round and soulless,

-Like the yellow eye of an owl
+Like the yellow eye of an owl,

 Looked from heaven indifferently

-To the torment of a widow.
+To the grave torment of a widow.

 (Nekrasov, "Frost, Red Nose")